 ◘ Fig. D-72 Climate diagrams of Indian stations in the area of the evergreen, semi-evergreen, wet and dry monsoon forest.

-If the precipitation decreases and the dry season is prolonged even more, then all tree species shed their leaves, so that the forest is bare for a shorter or longer period of time, i.e. it is a humid or dry deciduous tropical forest.
+If the precipitation decreases further and the dry season is prolonged even more, then all tree species shed their leaves, so that the forest is bare for a shorter or longer period of time, i.e. it is a moist or dry deciduous tropical forest.
 This sharp transition is realized from central Costa Rica to the northwest (Guanacaste) and in Ecuador at the Andean western slope near Loja in a very short distance.

 The climate diagrams for corresponding forest types in India, where this transition can be observed particularly well in the area of monsoon rainfall in summer, are shown in ◘ Fig. D-72.

 The question arises as to what determines the structure of the forest, the amount of precipitation or the duration of the dry season.
-The diagram ◘ Fig. D-73 shows that both are ecologically important.
+The diagram ◘ Fig. D-73 shows that both factors are ecologically important.
 One must not consider either factor alone.
-From the course of the boundary lines (slope) one can see that for the moist forest types the duration of the drought period is more important, whereas for the dry types the amount of rainfall is more important.
+From the course of the boundary lines (slope) one can see that for the moist forest types the duration of the drought period is more important, whereas for the dry types the amount of rainfall is more significant.

 In Africa the above-mentioned series is not so clearly observable.
 Due to increased settlement and the practice of shifting cultivation, it is precisely the area of semi-evergreen forests and moist deciduous forests that has been largely cleared.
-These forests are easier to clear than the rainforests, because they could be burned down during the dry season in the past; however, the rainfall is still high enough that one can expect an annual harvest when cultivating the land.
+These forests are easier to clear than the rainforests, because they could be burned down during the dry season in the past; however, the rainfall is still high enough that one can expect an annual crop yield when cultivating the land.

-◘ Fig. D-73 The relationships between forest vegetation and annual precipitation depth (ordinate) and duration of drought in months (abscissa) in India.
-A evergreen and B semi-evergreen tropical rainforest, C monsoon forest (h wetter, a drier), D savanna (thorn bush forest), E desert (after Walter, from a work commissioned by UNESCO).
+◘ Fig. D-73 The relationships between annual precipitation (y-axis, ordinate) and duration of drought in months (x-axis, abscissa) in India for different types of of forest vegetation.
+A evergreen and B semi-evergreen tropical rainforest, C monsoon forest (h wetter, a drier), D savannah (thorn bush forest), E desert (after Walter, from a work commissioned by UNESCO).

 10 Literature